 Downloads For GetDevInfo

-This is a minor new version that changes the following:
+This new version changes the following:

 See the summary page for more details on the project.
 This is also available on gitlab (https://www.gitlab.com/hamishmb/getdevinfo) and the Python Package Index (https://pypi.org/pypi/getdevinfo).